andersensam/convert2rhel-satellite-ansible/satellite-bootstrap/README.md

 Variable                          Required     Suggested Value                   Description
 --------                          --------     ---------------                   -----------
 convert2rhel_versions             Yes          ['7', '8']                        Release versions of Convert2RHEL to use
 fetch_rhsm_manifest               Yes          true                              Pull a Satellite manifest directly from RHSM.
-Required RHSM credential to be present rhsm_manifest_uuid                No                                             UUID of a manifest created in RHSM satellite_create_location         Yes          false                             Create a location in Satellite if it doesn't exist satellite_lifecycle_environment   Yes          Library                           Lifecycle Environment to use for Convert2RHEL
+Requires RHSM credential to be present rhsm_manifest_uuid                No                                             UUID of a manifest created in RHSM satellite_create_location         Yes          false                             Create a location in Satellite if it doesn't exist satellite_lifecycle_environment   Yes          Library                           Lifecycle Environment to use for Convert2RHEL